How To Identify the Early Signs of Dry Rot

 There are essentially three types of damp a property can be affected by:

-Rising damp and penetrating damp are caused by water ingress from outside of the property.
-Whereas, condensation is the result of high humidity in your home where hot, moist air makes contact with cold surfaces.
+Rising and penetrating damp are caused by water ingress from outside of the property.
+Whereas condensation is the result of high humidity in your home where hot, moist air contacts cold surfaces.

-There are 4 stages in the dry rot lifecycle and it may be useful to understand them to help diagnose if your problem is with dry rot.
+There are 4 stages in the common dry rot fungus lifecycle, and it may be useful to understand them to help diagnose if your problem is with dry rot.

 Spores

-At the beginning, dry rot starts as spores that are inactive until they make contact with timber and enough moisture to begin to germinate.
+In the beginning, dry rot starts as spores that are inactive until they contact timber and enough moisture to begin to germinate.
 Spores will usually become active when the moisture content is 20%.

 Hyphae